 Oshawa, Ontario L1H 7K4

-Please note: payment by mail must use credit card or money order only (personal cheques are no longer accepted).
-Please make money order payable to Durham College.
+Please note: Payment by mail must use credit card or money order only (personal cheques are no longer accepted).
+Please make money orders payable to Durham College.

 Online (credit card payment only):

 To register online, select your desired course and click “ADD” to add to your shopping cart.